BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Methods

-Generally the SNR is calculated as a ratio between signal power and noise power (Eq.~\ref{snrdef}).
-Measuring the pure EEG $c$ and its power $T(c)$ is only indirectly possible as it is not ethical to paralyse subjects.
+The SNR is calculated as a ratio between signal power $T(c)$ and the nominal noise power $\sigma_r^2$:

+where we can re-use the SNR-wall parameters $\rho$ and $\sigma_{r,\textrm{min}}^2$ from the previous section to calculate the nominal noise power $\sigma_r^2$.
+Measuring the pure conscious changes of EEG $c$ and its power $T(c)$ is only indirectly possible as it is not ethical to paralyse subjects.
 The P300 evoked potential offers an individual estimate of the consciously generated signal power $T(c)$ calculated from the peak P300 voltage.
 This will be used for estimating the power of the signal for both a time domain task (i.e. P300) and frequency domain task (i.e. motor imagination): \begin{itemize} \item \textbf{Time-domain power of the signal:} The P300 peak can be used straight away for a time domain calculation of its power (Fig.~\ref{calcflow}A):

 where the $T_t(c)$ is the power of the pure EEG in the time domain. \item \textbf{Frequency-domain power of the signal:} BCI systems using the frequency domain change the power of a narrow frequency band (Fig.~\ref{calcflow}B), for example by motor imagination.
 Here, we assume that: \begin{itemize} \item The EEG power generated in a narrow frequency band is comparable to the power generated in the time domain $T_t(c)$.
 This is indicated between the panels Fig.~\ref{calcflow}A and B by noting that the peak powers are identical. \item However, because motor imagination \textsl{reduces} power consciously the actual conscious power $T_f(c)$ is only as strong as the \textsl{reduction} of power.
 Here, we assume a 40\% reduction of power. \end{itemize} Given that only the reduction is the conscious power change $c$ and anything else will be absorbed in the noise term $r$ we can calculate the pure signal power (in contrast to the noise) as: